pygfx/shadertoy/README.md

 shader = Shadertoy(shader_code, resolution=(800, 450), off_screen=True)
 frame0_data = shader.snapshot()
 frame10_data = shader.snapshot(10.0)
+frame0_img = Image.fromarray(np.asarray(frame0_data))
+frame0_img.save("frame0.png")
 ```
 For more examples see [examples](./examples).

 ## Status

-This project is still in still development.
+This project is still in development.
 Some functionality from the Shadertoy [website is missing](https://github.com/pygfx/shadertoy/issues/4) and [new features](https://github.com/pygfx/shadertoy/issues/8) are being added.
 See the issues to follow the development or [contribute yourself](./CONTRIBUTING.md)!
 For progress see the [changelog](./CHANGELOG.md).

 ## License